Edelfosine: Toxicity

 In animal tests the main toxic effect was gastrointestinal irritation.
 There were no significant negative systemic side effects observed.
 It showed that edelfosine can be given over a long period safely.
 Most important, in contrast to many DNA-directed anti-cancer drugs, no bone marrow toxicity was in vivo observed.
 Those findings in animals were confirmed in clinical trials.
 No mutagenic or cytogenetic effects were observed.

 History

-In the 1960s Herbert Fischer and Paul Gerhard in Freiburg, Germany, found that lysolecitin (2-lysophosphatidylcholine, LPC) increases the phagocytotic activity of macrophages.
+In the 1960s Herbert Fischer and Paul Gerhard in Freiburg, Germany, found that lysolecithin (2-lysophosphatidylcholine, LPC) increases the phagocytotic activity of macrophages.

 Since LPC had a short half-life, synthetic LPC-analogues were tested by Fischer, Otto Westphal, Hans Ulrich Weltzien and Paul Gerhard Munder.
 Unexpectedly, some of the substances showed strong anti-tumor activity and among them Edelfosine was the most effective.
 It is therefore considered to be the prototype of synthetic anti-cancer lipids.